 SPAN 222.
 Two Voices: Gabriel García Márquez and Laura Restrepo Considered one of the greatest writers of the twentieth century, Gabriel García Márquez defines magical realism.
 His works record the reality of his native Colombia, embedding it within the mythic patterns of Latin American cultures and histories.
 Like García Márquez, Laura Restrepo began her writing career as a journalist, but her lens remains firmly anchored in the reality of Colombia's encounters with political violence and drug cartels.
 In what she calls "report style," Restrepo, too, tells the story of Colombia.
 The course focuses on selected works by these two authors, a study of contexts, themes, and styles.
 Prerequisite: In translation.
 6 cr., LA, IS, FallB.
 Boling

 SPAN 240.
 Introduction to Spanish Literature This course will examine the uniqueness of Spanish literature from the Middle Ages to the present.
 What is unique about Spanish literature?
 The meeting of Arabs, Christians, and Jews; the discovery of the Indies as told by Christopher Columbus; the enormous cultural and ethnic complexity of the conquest of the New World; the creation of the modern novel in the Lazarillo and its destruction in Cervante's Don Quixote; the mystic eroticism of St. Therese and St. John of the Cross; the ruminative poetry of Antonio Machado and the mythical poetry of Lorca.
-Prerequisite: Spanish 204 or proficiency.
+Prerequisite: Spanish 204 or its equivalent.
 6 cr., AL; LA, IS, Not offered in 2013-2014.

 SPAN 242.
 Introduction to Latin American Literature An introductory course to reading major texts in Spanish provides an historical survey of the literary movements within Latin American literature from the pre-Hispanic to the contemporary period.
 Recommended as a foundation course for further study.
 Not open to seniors.
 Prerequisite: Spanish 204 or proficiency.
 6 cr., AL, RAD; LA, IS, WinterS.
 López